24-cell: Clifford parallel polytopes

 Two planes are also called isoclinic if an isoclinic rotation will bring them together.
 The isoclinic planes are precisely those central planes with Clifford parallel geodesic great circles.
 Clifford parallel great circles do not intersect, so isoclinic great circle polygons have disjoint vertices.
 In the 24-cell every hexagonal central plane is isoclinic to three others, and every square central plane is isoclinic to five others.
 We can pick out 4 mutually isoclinic (Clifford parallel) great hexagons (four different ways) covering all 24 vertices of the 24-cell just once (a hexagonal fibration).
 We can pick out 6 mutually isoclinic (Clifford parallel) great squares (three different ways) covering all 24 vertices of the 24-cell just once (a square fibration).
 Every isoclinic rotation taking vertices to vertices corresponds to a discrete fibration.

 Two dimensional great circle polygons are not the only polytopes in the 24-cell which are parallel in the Clifford sense.
 Congruent polytopes of 2, 3 or 4 dimensions can be said to be Clifford parallel in 4 dimensions if their corresponding vertices are all the same distance apart.
 The three 16-cells inscribed in the 24-cell are Clifford parallels.
 Clifford parallel polytopes are completely disjoint polytopes.
 A 60 degree isoclinic rotation in hexagonal planes takes each 16-cell to a disjoint 16-cell.
 Like all double rotations, isoclinic rotations come in two chiral forms: there is a disjoint 16-cell to the left of each 16-cell, and another to its right.

 All Clifford parallel 4-polytopes are related by an isoclinic rotation, but not all isoclinic polytopes are Clifford parallels (completely disjoint).
 The three 8-cells in the 24-cell are isoclinic but not Clifford parallel.
 Like the 16-cells, they are rotated 60 degrees isoclinically with respect to each other, but their vertices are not all disjoint (and therefore not all equidistant).
 Each vertex occurs in two of the three 8-cells (as each 16-cell occurs in two of the three 8-cells).

 Isoclinic rotations relate the convex regular 4-polytopes to each other.
 An isoclinic rotation of a single 16-cell will generate a 24-cell.
 A simple rotation of a single 16-cell will not, because its vertices will not reach either of the other two 16-cells' vertices in the course of the rotation.
 An isoclinic rotation of the 24-cell will generate the 600-cell, and an isoclinic rotation of the 600-cell will generate the 120-cell.
 (Or they can all be generated directly by an isoclinic rotation of the 16-cell, generating isoclinic copies of itself.)
-The convex regular 4-polytopes nest inside each other, and hide next to each other in the Clifford parallel spaces that comprise the 3-sphere.
+The different convex regular 4-polytopes nest inside each other, and multiple instances of the same 4-polytope hide next to each other in the Clifford parallel spaces that comprise the 3-sphere.
 For an object of more than one dimension, the only way to reach these parallel subspaces directly is by isoclinic rotation.